spotinst/terraform-spotinst-azure-connect/README.md

 * Create a Service Principal
 * Assign Role to Application on Subscription
 * Create New Spot Account using the subscription display name
 * Provide and link newly created application credentials to Spot account.

-Prints out the following:
-* Spot Account ID